wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 Replace `YOUR-CLIENT-ID` with the **Application(client)ID** that you saved in the previous section.

-### Add the component to your web app
+### Add the Login component to your web app

-To add the component that enables signing in, add the following element in the body of the *index.html* file.
+To add the Login component, add the following element in the body of the *index.html* file.

 ```html
 <mgt-login></mgt-login>